-- analyse possible technological and managerial factors contributing to the food quality problem;
+- develop and apply research methods to collect data on technological (T) and managerial (M) factors underlying the complex food quality problem;

 - apply techno-managerial approach and common research skills;

-- write a research proposal;- advance critical attitude towards own research skills.
+- advance critical attitude towards own research skills

 - work in teams on three subsequent assignments.
-The final report includes all improved assignments and has the format of a research proposal;
+The final report includes all improved assignments and formatted as research report

-- practice research skills, work on assignments, and present progress in class;
+- practice research skills, work on assignments, and give a progress presentation in class

-- make team action-plans to organise the research work;
+- make team action-plans to organise your research work

-- weekly critically assess own research activities, their contribution to the assignment, and their personal improvement needs;
+- weekly assess own research activities, their contribution to the assignment, and their personal improvement needs

-- you will write a critical research reflection at the end of the course.
+- write a critical research reflection at the end of the course and present final research

 There is no written examination.
-The final mark composes of the mark for the final team report (80%) and the individual critical reflection report (together 20%).
-If the mark of the final team report is below 5.5, they have to revise it and submit it in the next period.
-If the mark of the individual critical reflection report is below 5.5, the student needs to improve the report.
+The final mark composes of the mark for the final team report (80%) and individual critical reflection (together 20%).
+If the mark of the final team report is below 5.5, students have to revise it and submit it in the next period.
+If the mark of the individual critical reflection report is below 5.5, the student have to improve their report.

-Brightspace will provide lecture notes, assignments, detailed course scheme, announcements links to useful articles, supporting documents and materials, and platform for submission of assignments
+Lcture notes, assignments, detailed course scheme, announcements links to useful articles, supporting documents and materials, and platform for submission of assignments will be through Brightspace.

 - Book Food Quality Management: technological & managerial principles and practices (Luning & Marcelis, 2020)